 What Is Fine Art?

 Fine art is traditionally defined as any form of visual art that is not considered a trade and cannot be used for commercial or practical purposes.
-It is artwork created only to be enjoyed and viewed for its artistic merits, such as a painting and sculpture.
+It is artwork created only to be enjoyed and viewed for its artistic merits, such as a painting or sculpture.
 Fine art can be appreciated for its own sake rather than its practical function.

 What Is Applied Art?

 Applied art is any form of art created with a specific practical purpose in mind.
 This type of art can be found in various mediums, such as design, decoration, and even advertising.
 Applied art is often used for commercial or utilitarian purposes, such as product design or architecture.
 Applied arts can be referred to as both crafts or commercial arts.
-Historically the applied arts were considered the low arts, while fine art was considered high art.
+Historically, the applied arts were considered the low arts, while fine art was considered high art.

 Differences Between Fine Art And Applied Art

-While all art has commonalities there are several key points that distinguish fine art from applied art.
+While all art has commonalities, there are several key points that distinguish fine art from applied art.
 Here are some more differences between fine arts and applied arts.

 Fine art is often not created to be sold commercially.
 It is designed to be exhibited or displayed in a private collection, gallery, or museum for people's admiration and enjoyment.
 The applied arts must be commercially viable to sell, usually en masse rather than as an original or one-of-a-kind work.